-- a) Unless otherwise provided for in the investment guidelines of the Fund, the Fund may enter into repurchase agreements, which consist of the purchase and sale of securities and include the right or obligation of the seller to repurchase the securities sold from the buyer at a price and on terms contractually agreed by both parties; it may also enter into reverse repurchase agreements, which consist of futures transactions which, upon maturity, oblige the seller (counterparty) to repurchase the sold securities and the Fund to return the securities received under the transaction; (together referred to as "repurchase agreements"). - b) The Fund may act as buyer or seller in an individual or in a series of consecutive repurchase agreements.
-However, such transactions are subject to the following provisions: - The Fund may only buy or sell securities as part of a repurchase agreement if the counterparty to the transaction is subject to prudential rules that the CSSF considers equivalent to the rules laid down in European Community law. - The counterparty risk as a result of one or more repurchase agreements with a single counterparty (for clarification, this can be reduced by the use of collateral) may not exceed 10% of the assets of the Fund for financial institutions covered by Article 41(1)(f) of the Law of 2010, or 5% of its assets in all other cases.

-During the term of a repurchase agreement in which the Fund acts as buyer, it may only sell the security covered by the repurchase agreement once the counterparty has exercised its right to repurchase this security or the period for potential repurchase has expired, unless the Fund has other covering funds.

-- The Fund will ensure that it can, at all times, request the return of the full cash amount, or end the repurchase agreement either on the basis of the full accrued amount or at a mark-to-market value.
-If return of the cash amount at a mark-to-market value can be requested at any time, the mark-to-market value of the repurchase agreement shall be used when calculating the net asset value of the Fund. - The Fund will ensure that it can, at all times, request the return of the underlying securities or end the repurchase agreement.
-Repurchase agreements with a duration of up to 7 days should be considered as agreements under which the Fund may request the return of the assets at any time. - Securities acquired by the Fund under repurchase agreements must comply with the Fund's investment policy and investment restrictions and are limited to: - (i) short-term bank certificates or money market instruments pursuant to the definition in EU Directive 2007/16/EC of 19 March 2007; - (ii) the bonds of non-government issuers that offer adequate liquidity; or - (iii) assets referred to in Section 6 under securities lending transactions.
+- a) Unless otherwise provided for in the investment guidelines of the respective sub-fund, the sub-fund may enter into repurchase agreements, which consist of the purchase and sale of securities and include the right or obligation of the seller to repurchase the securities sold from the buyer at a price and on terms contractually agreed by both parties; it may also enter into reverse repurchase agreements, which consist of futures transactions which, upon maturity, oblige the seller (counterparty) to repurchase the sold securities and the sub-fund to return the securities received under the transaction; (together referred to as "repurchase agreements"). - b) The respective sub-fund may act as buyer or seller in an individual or in a series of consecutive repurchase agreements.
+However, such transactions are subject to the following provisions: - The respective sub-fund may only buy or sell securities as part of a repurchase agreement if the counterparty to the transaction is subject to prudential rules that the CSSF considers equivalent to the rules laid down in European Community law. - The counterparty risk as a result of one or more repurchase agreements with a single counterparty (for clarification, this can be reduced by the use of collateral) may not exceed 10% of the assets of the sub-fund for financial institutions covered by Article 41(1)(f) of the Law of 2010, or 5% of its assets in all other cases. - During the term of a repurchase agreement in which the sub-fund acts as buyer, it may only sell the security covered by the repurchase agreement once the counterparty has exercised its right to repurchase this security or the period for potential repurchase has expired, unless the sub-fund has other covering funds. - The respective sub-fund will ensure that it can, at all times, request the return of the full cash amount, or end the repurchase agreement either on the basis of the full accrued amount or at a mark-to-market value.
+If return of the cash amount at a mark-to-market value can be requested at any time, the mark-to-market value of the repurchase agreement shall be used when calculating the net asset value of the sub-fund. - The sub-fund will ensure that it can, at all times, request the return of the underlying securities or end the repurchase agreement.
+Repurchase agreements with a duration of up to 7 days should be considered as agreements under which the sub-fund may request the return of the assets at any time. - Securities acquired by the respective sub-fund under repurchase agreements must comply with the sub-fund's investment policy and investment restrictions and are limited to: - (i) short-term bank certificates or money market instruments pursuant to the definition in EU Directive 2007/16/EC of 19 March 2007; - (ii) the bonds of non-government issuers that offer adequate liquidity; or - (iii) assets referred to in the second, third and fourth sections above under securities lending transactions. - c) The Management Company discloses the total amount of open repurchase agreements in its annual and semiannual reports. - 5.
+Collateral management for transactions involving OTC derivatives and techniques for efficient portfolio management - a) For transactions involving OTC derivatives, securities lending and reverse repurchase transactions, the Management Company may receive collateral to reduce counterparty risk.